“Gibraltar Race” and “Alps Tourist Trophy” are Adventure Challenge

 Eligible motorcycles: classes and categories

-Women Category: any motorcycle driven by a female rider.
-Motorbikes registered in this category are not subject to the weight limit of 138 kgs.
+- Women Category: any motorcycle driven by a female rider.

-Team Category: all motorcycles registered in a team of 3 pilots.
+- Team Category: all motorbikes registered in a team of 3 pilots.

 - Each motorbike must be road legal in the Country where it is registered.